QueueClassic/queue_classic/readme.md

 ```

 This code example shows how to produce jobs into a custom queue,
-to consume jobs from the custome queue be sure and set the `$QUEUE`
+to consume jobs from the custom queue be sure and set the `$QUEUE`
 var to the q_name in the worker's UNIX environment.

 ### Consumer